-According to the third edition of the real estate appraisal code, drawn up by the IFEI (Institut Français de l’Expertise Immobilière - French Real Estate Appraisal Institute) the gross capitalization rate is the ratio of gross income from the property to the capital invested by the buyer (acquisition price + expenses and transfer taxes).
+According to the third edition of the French Real Estate Appraisal Charter drawn up by the IFEI (Institut français de l’expertise immobilière), the yieldrate is the actual ratio of income from the property to the capital committed by the purchaser (purchase price including expenses and transfer taxes).
 It is called gross or net depending on whether the gross income or net income from the property is chosen as the numerator.

 ANF Immobilier uses Jones Lang LaSalle and BNP Paribas Real Estate Expertise, two nationally recognized property appraisers.
 They were formally appointed in 2011 for a four-year term, with two appraisals being carried out per year and an annual rotation of 25% of the assets between two appraisers.
-The appraisers use the third edition of the real estate appraisal code drawn up by the IFEI.
-Each appraiser values approximately half of ANF’s real estate assets, so the Haussmann-style properties in Lyon and Marseille are split roughly equally between the two appraisers to ensure the overall consistency of the valuations.
+The appraisers use the third edition of the real estate appraisal Code drawn up by the IFEI.
+Each appraiser values approximately half of ANF Immobilier’s real estate assets, so the Haussmann-style properties in Lyon and Marseille are split roughly equally between the two appraisers to ensure the overall consistency of the valuations.

-The Haussmann-era properties are valued by means of both the comparison and capitalization methods.
+The Haussmann-style properties are valued by means of both the comparison and capitalization methods.

 The development projects are valued according to two methods, depending on their type.
 In the case of developments on land belonging to ANF Immobilier, the developer balance sheet method is used; in the case of major restructuring of existing buildings, the capitalization and comparison method is applied.
 The hotels are valued using the net income capitalization method, as the discounted cash flow method is not appropriate due to the long length of the leases and the fixed nature of the rents.

-The appraisal certificates established by Jones Lang LaSalle and BNP Paribas Real Estate Expertise are reproduced in Chapter IX entitled “Other General Information” of the Registration Document.
+The appraisal certificates established by Jones Lang LaSalle and BNP Paribas Real Estate Expertise are reproduced in Chapter X entitled “Other General Information” of the Registration Document.